Skip to Main Content

 Information Literacy Instruction Options

-This guide describes various forms of instructional contact to develop students' information literacy skills.
+Berntsen Library offers various forms of instructional contact to develop students' information literacy skills.

-Direct instruction in the classroom, in the library, or online is recommended for students in any course requiring students to find, evaluate and use information.
+Direct instruction in the classroom, in the library, or online is recommended for students in any course requiring students to find, evaluate, and use information.

 Video tutorials, research guides, and research appointments are recommended as supplements to in-person or virtual instruction sessions.
 They are also recommended for asynchronous courses.

-Instruction Session in the Classroom
+Session in the Classroom

 Librarians deliver in-class information literacy instruction tailored to the needs of a particular course or assignment for all or part of a class period.
-In addition to teaching research skills and demonstrating search strategies, librarians can incorporate active learning activities, answer students' questions, and offer individual research help.

 Library instruction in major coursework reinforces and builds upon basic information literacy skills with a focus on discipline-specific research skills, databases, and scholarly literature.